Salary Calculator

 Are state tax results accurate for married filers?

 State tax brackets shown are based on single-filer rates.
-Many states have different brackets, deductions, and exemptions for married filing jointly.
-If you're filing as married, enter your effective state tax rate in the override field for a more accurate calculation.
+Many states have different brackets, deductions, and exemptions for other filing statuses.
+If you are not filing as single, enter your effective state tax rate in the override field for a more accurate calculation.
 You can find your rate on your state's tax agency website.

 Related Guides